ellakoa/postcard-poem/content/posts/clickety-clack.md

 ---
 title: Clickety -Clack
 description: Things that were thought lost but then found come with a certain nostalgia.
-This old, very loved bear is waiting for some new clothes.
+This old, very loved bear is waiting for some new clothes to be sewn on this beautiful singer treadle sewing machine.
 collection: Nostalgia
 aspect: landscape
 image: /img/clickerty-clack-blog-1-.jpg